codeworksacademy/aws/docs/ec2/02-connecting-to-ec2.md

 You can now run commands on your EC2 instance just like you would on your local machine.

-## First Time Connection Troubleshooting
+::: details 🚨 Common Connection Troubleshooting

 If you are having trouble connecting to your EC2 instance for the first time, here are some common issues and solutions: